manetu/security-token/README.md

 The manetu-security-token CLI is a simple utility to manage Manetu Service Account credentials within a [PKCS11](https://en.wikipedia.org/wiki/PKCS_11) compatible [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) (HSM).
 It offers support for creating, reading, enumerating, and deleting "security tokens," which are simply a public/private key pair and a self-signed x509.

-Users register these security tokens with the Manetu Provider Portal as a credential for a Service Account within the product's Identity and Access Management (IAM) function.
+Users register these security tokens with the Manetu Realm Portal as a credential for a Service Account within the product's Identity and Access Management (IAM) function.

 This utility also offers a 'login' function as a convenience, which will initiate a Service Account login via the OAUTH [private_key_jwt](https://openid.net/specs/openid-connect-core-1_0-15.html#ClientAuthentication) authentication flow.
 If successful, the resulting [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based Access Token will be sent to stdout, making this function suitable as both an example as well as an integration for other applications that cannot perform the HSM and JWT operations natively.